- How to Identify Cash App Scams

 Cash App holds periodic sweepstakes, which they announce on their Twitter account, but these sweepstakes never require you to provide your sign-in code or PIN, make a purchase, download an application, or complete a "test" transaction.
 Scammers prey on people who have entered these sweepstakes because they are publicly visible since joining usually requires a user to retweet a message.

-Scammers will send entrants a direct message telling them they won something in an alternate sweepstake.
-Then they may ask for money to “verify your identity” or ask you to log in to a fake website that will steal your credentials.
+In this Cash App scam, scammers send entrants a direct message telling them they won something in an alternate sweepstake.
+Then they may ask for money to "verify your identity" or ask you to log in to a fake website that will steal your credentials.

 Cash App Scams Involving Fake Customer Support

-Cash Flipping Scams
+Cash Flipping Scam

 Pet Deposit Scam

 Many scammers claim to have purebred dogs, cats, or other animals.
 They may build a complete website and post pictures of the pets they have for sale on social networks.
-When contacted, the scammer will require a deposit to secure one of the animals and then disappear with the money.
+When contacted, the scammer will require a deposit via Cash App to secure one of the animals and then disappear with the money.

 Rental Deposit Scam